webandras/cleanui-laravel/README.md

 npm install
 ```

 Setup `.env` variables.
 Especially database and email settings.
-You need to have a local smtp server, and an user
+You need to have a local smtp server, and a user
 interface to receive and view emails (account verification, 2fa code emails).
 For example, one solution is to
 install [mailcatcher](https://mailcatcher.me/)
 on your computer.